Tips For Planning Your Neuschwanstein Day Trip From Munich

 If you’d prefer a tour with no detours, you can book this full-day guided trip from Munich to Neuschwanstein.
 This is more of a private tour, done in small groups and in a private vehicle.
 If you’re traveling with a small group of friends or as a family, this could be perfect for you.

-Aside from Neuschwanstein Castle, this 9-hour full-day tour includes visiting the Church of Wieskirch, a UNESCO World Heritage Site, and trying out a cheese and sausage platter at a Bavarian farm.
+Aside from Neuschwanstein Castle, this full-day tour includes visiting the Church of Wieskirch, a UNESCO World Heritage Site, and trying out a cheese and sausage platter at a Bavarian farm.

 How to Buy Neuschwanstein Castle Tickets